Entanglement in BF theory I: Essential topological entanglement: Subregion algebras and essential topological entanglement

 where \(\fU\set{\cdot}\) denotes the universal enveloping algebra.
 This algebra consists of all surface operators deformable to being completely contained in $\aent$. \item[2.
 Topological electric algebra]

 This algebra consists of all surface operators that are not deformable to being completely contained in $\co\aent$. \end{description} As we will soon explain both of these algebras have non-trivial centers, $\fZ[\aent]$, which we name the \emph{topological magnectic center} and \emph{topological electric center}, respectively.
 We can seek centerless operator algebras by either systematically removing operators in $\fZ[\aent]$ from $\fA[\aent]$ or by systematically adding operators to $\fA[\aent]$ that do not commute with operators in $\fZ[\aent]$.
-Doing so here results in two centerless algebras that we will call the \emph{austere algebra} (in the case of reduction) and the \emph{greedy algebra} (in the case of extension).
-There is a cost to being centerless: these two algebras have more tenuous relationships to their underlying subregion.
-Additionally we will show that ground states have trivial entanglement with respect to these algebras.
+We do so in \cref{app:centerless}.
+There we show that it results in two centerless algebras, that have more tenuous relationships to their underlying subregion, while additionally ground states have trivial entanglement with respect to these algebras.

-These different choices of subregion algebras are illustrated in \cref{fig:3t}.
+These different choices of subregion algebras are illustrated in \Cref{fig:3t}.